 I hate to bring out the Murphy cliche, but “Anything that can go wrong will go wrong.”
 The important thing is to be prepared for when things go wrong the best way you can.

 To be prepared for mechanical issues while out cycling at night, be mindful of how your bike operates during the day.
 In most cases, you will discover what’s wrong with your bike from how it performs during the daylight hours.

 We all try to be prepared for things that go wrong by having our basic tools and patch kit.
 Sometimes we might need to carry something else.

 I remember my first few times when riding a bicycle at night and thought I would be ok with just the basics since I was only going a short distance.
 Not being prepared with a spare tube with my new wheels was a mistake.
 I didn’t plan for a flat but it’s inevitable when cycling at night and not seeing everything that’s on the road.

 Some cyclists prefer to ride with music in their ears while others like to be amused by their surroundings and natural sounds they can hear along the road.

 There is nothing wrong with having a little bit of background noise in your ears while riding, but having both ears plugged might be a problem.

 The reason I suggest avoiding both ears being plugged with headphones is to keep your senses active.
 You want to be able to hear what might be approaching you and or coming up behind you.

 Whether you’re wearing headphones or not, your hearing will be distorted with just moving in the wind.
 You can reduce the probability that you might not hear something by avoiding both ears being plugged.

-When you’re out cycling during the day and or night, you hardly ever think about how you might protect yourself in the event of an assault.
+Whether you’re out cycling during the day and or night, you hardly ever think about how you might protect yourself in the event of an assault.